digitranslab/jumpstart/docs/versioned_docs/version-2.10.0/Enterprise/audit_logs.md

 <div className='badge badge--primary heading-badge'>Available on: Paid plans</div>

-The audit log is the report of all the activities done in your ToolJet account.
+The audit log is the report of all the activities done in your JumpStart account.
 It will capture and display events automatically by recording who performed an activity, what when, and where the activity was performed, along with other information such as IP address.

 <div style={{textAlign: 'center'}}>